bugcrowd/templates/submissions/description/broken_authentication_and_session_management/privilege_escalation/template.md

 {{screenshot}}

-A malicious attacker could abuse this authentication bypass further to {{action}} by abusing the privileged users permissions through {{payload}}.
+A malicious attacker could abuse this authentication bypass further by abusing the privileged users permissions.
 This is demonstrated in the screenshot below:

 {{screenshot}}